 The fountain opposite the hotel was bequeathed by Joseph Pulitzer, who also established the journalism prizes.

-Once you get to Central Park, I say just have a wander and explore it – that’s what it is there for!
+Once you get to Central Park, I say just have a good wander around – that’s what it is there for!
+Exploring Central Park is one of the best free things to do in New York.
 If you want to go as far as the Boathouse, the distance is approximately a mile, so will take 18-20 minutes if you walked non-stop – but of course, there is plenty to distract you in the park!

 For example, you might come across talented skaters practising on the paths, or a free performance in the Naumberg Bandshell.
 The Bethesda Fountain is a lovely spot, and it is lovely to watch the rowboats on the lake.